gudlad/python_workspace/README.md

 # python_workspace

-all things i do in python will be stored here
+common folder for all python files